 When it all comes down to it, safari travels are a wonderful way to mix adventure and relaxation, and your first safari is always going to be memorable.
-The team at BookAllSafaris.com recently chatted with Mălina, a young professional from Romania, who recently went on her very first safari in South Africa.
+We recently chatted with Mălina, a young professional from Romania, who recently went on her very first safari in South Africa.
 And here’s what she had to say about her experience!

 BookAllSafaris.com: This was your first time on a safari, what made you decide to go on one?

-Mălina Căuș: It was included in the travel package that we bought from the travel agency.
-The trip was actually a tour of the southern part of South Africa, in a rented car.
+Mălina Căuș: It was actually included in the travel package that we bought from the travel agency.
+The trip we booked was a tour of the southern part of South Africa, in a rented car.
 That said, I must admit that we are very glad that it included this opportunity of a lifetime to observe the African wildlife firsthand!

 So, where did you go?
 And what did you see?